skatejs/skatejs/README.md

   //
   // - type: The type of modification (insert, update or remove).
   // - name: The attribute name.
   // - newValue: The new value.
-If inserted, this will be undefined.
+If type === 'remove', this will be undefined.
   // - oldValue: The old value.
-If removed, this will be undefined.
+If type === 'insert', this will be undefined.
   attributes: {
     'my-attribute': {
       insert: function (element, change) {